syncfusion/blazor-docs/src/querybuilder/query-builder/templates.md

 # Templates

-This section explains the list of templates available in the Query Builder.
+This section explains the list of templates available in the [Blazor Query Builder](https://www.syncfusion.com/blazor-components/blazor-query-builder).

 ## Value Template